JSFoundation/TAC/Applications/arc.md

 ---

 This is getting a lot of finicky configuration work done very quickly.
-Isolation of the deployment infrastructure makes deployment trivially automatable and worry free.
-The architecture is safely revisined in `.arc` and easily reproduced (which can be helpful across availability zones or even for just spinning up a disposable demo version of an app).
+Isolation of the runtime infrastructure between `staging` and `production` makes deployment trivially automatable and worry free.
+The architecture is safely revisioned in `.arc` and easily reproduced (which can be helpful across availability zones or even for just spinning up a disposable demo version of an app).

 ## Current Governance and Contribution Policy